 It’s easy to ignore processes and tasks that you are not interested in when starting a new business in Singapore, but a sound accounting system should be a priority from the start.
 With that, that the right accounting tools including such as receipt books, ledger books, calculators, computers, and more available.

 As the business owner, you are likely to be busy with other management planning roles and this means that you may have no time to record each transaction accurately.
-Therefore, it is wise to engage a professional accounting service provider as soon as your business reaches a point where its finances require extra attention, and you are comfortable with adding an employee to your payroll.
+Therefore, it is wise to engage a professional accounting service in Singapore as soon as your business reaches a point where its finances require extra attention, and you are comfortable with adding an employee to your payroll.

 Generate financial statements